farirpgs/fari-games/_games/charge-rpg.md

 This is how we `Establish the World`.

-To do so, look at what make this world unique and fire questions around the table and make sure everyone is aligned on the answers.
+To do so, look at what makes this world unique and fire questions around the table and make sure everyone is aligned on the answers.

 If there's magic in the world: who can do it, what do you need to do it, what are the limitations, etc.
 If you are in space, which galaxy are you in, are most planets terraformed, etc.